life

 • Logging results and metrics (eg. ROUGE score) to S3 for quality feedback from domain experts, crucial in refining the model and improving output quality

 In the end, as expected, there was much room for improvement.
 It requires a lot more effort to achieve expected metrics and quality to beat a proprietary external LLM.
 Enhancing data size and quality, tuning model parameters, implementing iterative evaluation with human feedback (RLHF) were some of the ways in which I could have refined performance.
-The project sucessfully laid the groundwork for future LLM fine-tuning efforts within our AI Group, showcasing the potential for developing specialized in-house models tailored to our unique needs.
+While we didn’t fully surpass external models, we established a working baseline and a roadmap for future LLM projects within our AI group.

 4. Financial Document OCR System Improvements